-The following table sets forth information concerning the Company's equity compensation plans at January 29, 2022:
+The following table sets forth information concerning the Company's equity compensation plans at February 3, 2024:

-Number of securities to be issued upon exercise of outstanding options, warrants Weighted- average exercise price of outstanding options, warrants Number of securities remaining available for future issuance under equity Plan Category and rights and rights compensation plans Equity compensation plans approved by security holders (1) 266,811 \$ 26.37 1,650,454 Equity compensation plans not approved by security holders (2) Employee stock purchase plans approved by security holders (3) 76,191
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- erage exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders (1) 380,015 \$ 26.51 2,434,767 Equity compensation plans not approved by security holders (2).
+Employee stock purchase plans approved by security holders (3) 522,280

-(1) Equity compensation plans approved by shareholders includes the 2014 Equity Incentive Plan.
+(1) Equity compensation plans approved by shareholders includes the 2023 Equity Incentive Plan and the 2014 Equity Incentive Plan which was terminated upon approval of the 2023 Equity Incentive Plan by the Company's shareholders in May 2023.